 As this is the cheapest option on our list, you’d expect that it would also have the least features.
 And that’s true.
-With that said, TaxAct offers a nice interface and guidance on filing your taxes, W-2 import options, and a better mobile app than last year.
+With that said, TaxAct offers a nice interface and guidance on filing your taxes, W-2 import options, the ability to import last year’s tax return from another preparer, and a better mobile app than last year.
 Plus if you filed on TaxAct last year, you can now get access to prior year returns for up to seven years after filing.

 As with these other options, what you get with TaxAct depends partly on which version you pay for, and it has some interesting options for individuals that could help you save money.